codepo8/css-progress-bar/readme.md

 # CSS only time progress bar to use in markdown / GitHub Pages

-For our weekly [WeAreDevelopers Live Show](https://www.wearedevelopers.com/en/live) I wanted to have a way to include a time progess bar into the [page we show](https://devrel.wearedevelopers.com/live/2025-08-27.html).
+For our weekly [WeAreDevelopers Live Show](https://www.wearedevelopers.com/en/live) I wanted to have a way to include a time progress bar into the [page we show](https://devrel.wearedevelopers.com/live/2025-08-27.html).
 The problem there was that these are markdown files using GitHub Pages and whilst I do use some scripting in them, I wanted to make sure that I could have this functionality in pure CSS so that it can be used on GitHub without having to create an html template.
 And here we are.

 ![Progress bars in action](css-progress-bar.gif)